 Loss of sense of smell is a common but little noticed symptom that may occur years before motor symptoms or a Parkinson's diagnosis.
 Some studies use smell loss to identify people who may be at risk for Parkinson's disease.

 Losing Sense of Smell

 Most people do not connect losing their sense of smell to a Parkinson's diagnosis.
-After developing motor symptoms and talking to a doctor, however, they may recall that years or even decades earlier they had lost the ability to smell.
+After developing motor symptoms and talking to a doctor, however, they may recall that years or even decades earlier their ability to smell decreased.
 This condition is called hyposmia and can impact quality of life — affecting taste and, in some cases, leading to weight loss.

 While scientists do not know why smell loss occurs in Parkinson's, one popular theory is that the Parkinson's process may start in the olfactory bulb, the part of the brain that controls sense of smell, and the gut.
 Some researchers believe clumps of the protein alpha-synuclein (a hallmark of Parkinson's disease) may form in these parts of the body first, before migrating to other parts of the brain.

 While there is no treatment for smell loss, this symptom is valuable in research toward earlier diagnosis and therapeutic intervention.

 Early detection is a crucial step to understanding the causes of and developing better treatments for Parkinson's disease (PD).
 Even before the typical tremor and slowness of movement occur, it may be possible to detect early changes in the brain and symptoms that are associated with PD.